-Between 2015/16 and 2017/18 all applications for promotion were successful, bar one male applicant.
-44% were submitted by women, two of these were part time and both were successful.
+Between 2015/16 and 2017/18 all applications for promotion were successful, bar .
+44% were submitted by women,

 Applications for promotion to Grades 8 and 9 (Lecturer and Senior Lecturer/Associate Professor) are fairly gender-balanced, but less so for Grade 10 (Figure 20).
 This raises the question as to whether female academics at Grade 9 are provided with the same encouragement, guidance and support in preparing applications for promotion.